 How many times do you purchase something without checking any reviews for it?
 Doesn’t happen that often, right?

-On the following graph we can actually see the stats that confirm what we just explained.
+In the following graph, we can see the stats that confirm what we just explained.
 Reviews play a big part in users’ purchasing intent.
 The more of them you have – the easier is for the user to make a decision and purchase.

 Check your page load time